 Prep Time 5 minutes

-In this post, we'll share How to Zest a Lemon (grated lemon peel), how to store it, how to use it and what lemon peel benefits have to offer.
+In this post, we'll share How to Zest a Lemon, how to store it and how to use it.
+After you know how to make lemon zest, you'll be adding it to soups, smoothies, salads, chicken dishes and more.

 Ingredients